-There are five items scheduled to be voted on at the Meeting:
+There are four items scheduled to be voted on at the Meeting:

-- 1. Election of two Class II directors named in this Proxy Statement; - 2.
-Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2020; - 3.
-Advisory vote to approve the compensation of the Company's named executive officers for 2019 ("Say-on-Pay"); - 4.
-Advisory vote to approve the frequency of future Say-on-Pay votes ("Say-When-on-Pay"); and - 5.
+- 1. Election of two Class III directors named in this Proxy Statement; - 2.
+Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2021; - 3.
+Advisory vote to approve the compensation of the Company's named executive officers for 2020 ("Say-on-Pay"); and - 4.
 Approval of the Amended and Restated 2018 Equity and Cash Incentive Plan.